fu5ha/ultraviolet/README.md

 ### Features

+This crate is currently being dogfooded in my ray tracer [`rayn`](https://github.com/termhn/rayn), and is being used by some Amethyst developers in experimental projects while it is considered for adoption into Amethyst.
+It does what those users have currently needed it to do.

+There are a couple relatively unique/novel features in this lib, the most important being the use of the Geometric Algebra concepts of Bivectors and Rotors to represent 2d and 3d rotations, rather than implementing complex number algebra and Quaternion algebra.

+What this means for the programmer is that you will be using the `Rotor3` type in place of a Quaternion, though you can expect it to do basically all the same things that a Quaternion does.
+In fact, Quaternions are essentially just a special case of Rotors.
+The reason this decision was made was twofold: first, the derivation of the math is actually quite simple to understand.
+All the derivations for the code implemented in the Rotor structs in this library are written out in the `docs` folder of the GitHub repo; I derived them manually as part of the implementation.
+On the other hand, Quaternions are often basically just seen as black boxes that we programmers use to do rotations because they have some nice properties, but that we don't really understand.
+You can use Rotors this same way, but you can also easily understand them.
+Second is that in some sense they can be seen as 'more correct' than Quaternions, and especially they facilitate a more proper understanding of rotation as being something that occurs *within a plane* rather than something that occurs *around an axis*, as it is generally thought.
+Finally, Rotors also generalize do 4 and even higher dimensions, and if someone wants to they could implement a Rotor4 which retains all the properties of a Rotor3/Quaternion but does rotation in 4 dimensions instead, something which simply is not possible to do with Quaternions.

-This crate is currently being dogfooded in my ray tracer [`rayn`](https://github.com/termhn/rayn), and it does what I need it to do.
-If it's missing something you need it to do, bug me on the GitHub issue tracker and/or Rust community discord server (I'm Fusha there) and I'll try to add it for you :)
+If it's missing something you need it to do, bug me on the GitHub issue tracker and/or Rust community discord server (I'm Fusha there) and I'll try to add it for you, if I believe it fits with the vision of the lib :)